8-K Filings Explained: The Early Warning System for Investors

 - Most items must be filed within four business days of the triggering event.

-- Every company registered with the SEC uses the same basic structure.
+- Every SEC-registered company uses the same basic structure.

-Think of 10‑Ks and 10‑Qs as the official story the company tells once or four times a year.
-8‑Ks are the interrupts—the things that can’t wait.
+I think of 10-Ks and 10-Qs as the official story a company tells once or four times a year.
+8-Ks are the interrupts.
+The things that can't wait.

 What Triggers an 8-K?

-The SEC doesn’t leave this vague.
-It defines a list of Items, each covering a specific type of event.
-When one of those events happens, an 8‑K gets triggered.
+The SEC defines a specific list of Items, each covering a type of event.
+When one of those events happens, the company files an 8-K.

-You don’t need to memorize the entire list, but it helps to know the major buckets.
+You don't need to memorize all of them.
+But it helps to know the major categories.

 Business and Operations

-These items cover big changes in how the business operates:
+These cover significant changes in how the business operates:

 | Item | What It Covers | Example |